MD4HASH/terraform-boundary-vault-take2/README.md

 # vault-boundary-poc

 This repository deploys and automates the configuration of Hashicorp Boundary and vault with Terraform.
-This repository contains a PoC web server environment that is fully deployable to AWS by terraform.

 First of all, - **Remember to ensure that the /secrets directory is indcluded in your gitignore and that you run terraform destroy after use**.
 This is an ephemeral PoC and should not be left online or used to host sensitive information.